Singapore deports South Korean media staff as Trump-Kim summit security tightens

 North Korean leader Kim Jong Un landed in Singapore on Sunday ahead of a summit that could that could end a nuclear stand-off between the old foes and transform his secretive, impoverished country.
 U.S. President Donald Trump is due to land later on Sunday evening.

-“The visit passes of the two South Korean men have been cancelled, and they have been repatriated to the Republic of Korea on 9 June 2018,” police said in a statement on Sunday.
+“The visit passes of the two South Korean men have been canceled, and they have been repatriated to the Republic of Korea on 9 June 2018,” police said in a statement on Sunday.

 The two men were staff of KBS, the national public broadcaster of South Korea that operates radio, television and online services.